newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Ten years for first-degree felony convictions and crimes against household members

-Interested parties may file an expungement motion at the court where the case took place.
-If the court grants the motion for expungement, it will be as if the conviction never occurred.
+Interested parties may file an expungement motion at the court where the case occurred.
+If the court grants the motion, the conviction may be deemed to have never occurred.

 disclaimer